 Compliance Review Plan (CRP).
 A planning document prepared by compliance staff prior to conducting a compliance review.
 This document provides a detailed "blueprint" of the compliance review's actions.
 At a minimum, the CRP includes such information as:

 b.
 Identification of Applicable Federal Statutes.

 c.
 Information Request/Data Collection.

 d.
 Determination of Whether Onsite is Necessary.

-A.6 "Complete" Complaint.
+"Complete" Complaint.
 A written statement that contains:

 a.
 The name, address, and telephone number of the complainant.
 For complaints alleging a violation of Executive Order 13160, a complete complaint would identify whether the complainant is a Federal employee and whether the complainant's involvement in the relevant education program was related to his or her employment.

 b.
 A description of the alleged discriminatory conduct in sufficient detail to inform the Agency as to the nature and approximate date of the alleged discrimination.

 c.
 The complainant's signature or the signature of someone authorized by the complainant to sign on the complainant's behalf.